-- 30 Finally the wind speeds derived from pitot tube measurements are more vulnerable to uncertainties and errors in the measurement system, as they are derived from 10 sensors instead of one.
-Therefore a robust measurement system is required and the pitot tube instrument and pressure transducers must be designed to prevent rain, moist and dust from entering the tubes by using a heater, or a draining and/or a pneumatic cleaning system etc. - 35 It is therefore concluded that the wind speed measured by a blade-mounted flow sensor is highly correlated with the power and flap loads, especially during shorter periods, but the potential assessment time speed up that was obtainable in the simulation, could not be confirmed from the current measurements.
+Finally the wind speeds derived from pitot tube measurements are more vulnerable to uncertainties and errors in the measurement system, as it is derived from 10 sensors instead of one.
+Therefore a robust measurement system is required and the pitot tube instrument and pressure transducers must be designed to prevent rain, moist and dust in the tubes, e.g. using a

+25 heater, draining and/or a pneumatic cleaning system.

+It is therefore concluded that the wind speed measured by a blade-mounted flow sensor is highly correlated with the power and flap loads, especially during shorter periods, but the potential assessment time speed up that was obtainable in the simulation, could not be confirmed from the current measurements.

-Blade-mounted flow sensors are, however, able to provide additional valuable information about the inflow variations within the rotor plane, but a robust instrument and measurement system is required to extract reliable wind speed measurements.
+30 Blade-mounted flow sensors are, however, able to provide additional valuable information about the inflow variations within the rotor plane, but a robust instrument and measurement system is required to extract reliable wind speed measurements.